 - access control list (ACL): A list of access control entries (ACEs) that collectively describe the security rules for authorizing access to some resource; for example, an object or set of objects. - application: A participant that is responsible for beginning, propagating, and completing an atomic transaction.
 An application communicates with a transaction manager in order to begin and complete transactions.
 An application communicates with a transaction manager in order to marshal transactions to and from other applications.
 An application also communicates in application-specific ways with a resource manager in order to submit requests for work on resources. - child object, children: An object that is not the root of its tree.
 The children of an object o are the set of all objects whose parent is o.
-See section 1 of [MS-ADTS] and section 1 of [MS-DRSR]. - class identifier (CLSID): A GUID that identifies a software component; for instance, a DCOM object class or a COM class. - compound file: (1) A structure for storing a file system, similar to a simplified FAT file system inside a single file, by dividing the single file into sectors. - (2) A file that is created as defined in [MS-CFB] and that is capable of storing data that is structured as storage and streams. - Coordinated Universal Time (UTC): A high-precision atomic time standard that approximately tracks Universal Time (UT).
+See section 1 of [MS-ADTS] and section 1 of [MS-DRSR]. - class identifier (CLSID): A GUID that identifies a software component; for instance, a DCOM object class or a COM class. - compound file: A structure for storing a file system, similar to a simplified FAT file system inside a single file, by dividing the single file into sectors. - Coordinated Universal Time (UTC): A high-precision atomic time standard that approximately tracks Universal Time (UT).
 It is the basis for legal, civil time all over the Earth.
 Time zones around the world are expressed as positive and negative offsets from UTC.
 In this role, it is also referred to as Zulu time (Z) and Greenwich Mean Time (GMT).
 In these specifications, all references to UTC refer to the time at UTC-0 (or GMT).